 In school, we promote spiritual development in a myriad of ways and try to think of this linked to SELF, OTHERS, WORLD and BEYOND.
 Spirituality is like the wind.
 It can’t be seen but felt.
 Spirituality is mentioned in the Children Act 1989 and is an important aspect of human development.

-Our value of ‘Awe and Wonder’ strongly reflects the meaning of Spirituality.
 The wow moments where our heart sings, you feel blessed, you gasp with excitement or feel truly happy!

 There are times when we are brought up short, shocked, saddened or surprised.
 This is also a time when Spirituality is incredibly important, in order to give us strength and hope to pull through these difficult times.
 “Our greatest time of growth is in our greatest time of disorientation.”

-We use BIG questions (see link below) as a platform to engage in discussion about life and the world around us.
+We use BIG questions (see link website page) as a platform to engage in discussion about life and the world around us.
 These provide an opportunity to think deeply about important issues and qualities of life.
 The questions link to our focus value for each half term and these are progressive from Reception to Year 6.